braydonburn/refactored-lamp/README.md

 # refactored_lamp
-Dotfiles used in configuring Ubuntu with I3 window manager.
+Dotfiles used when configuring Ubuntu with I3 window manager.

 System: